 The Tax Cuts and Jobs Act has increased the tax burden for high-income individuals and residents of high-tax states in one key way.
 Starting this year, the federal income tax deduction on state and local income taxes, or SALT, is capped at $10,000, regardless of income.

 Previously, taxpayers could deduct the state income taxes, property taxes, and sales taxes they paid from their federal tax bill.
-This unlimited deduction had the largest impact on high-income individuals.
+This unlimited deduction, which may be subject to other IRS adjustments, had the largest impact on high-income individuals.

 Residents of states with high income tax and property tax rates will be hardest hit, particularly those who live in: